GrantDarling/computer-science-curriculum/006 - Programming Languages, Part A/README.md

-# Course Title

-Programming Languages, Part A
+# Programming Languages, Part A

 ## Description
 This is an intermediate level course with an introduction to the basic concepts of programming languages, with a strong emphasis on functional programming.